Macchu Picchu Peru

 Volatile economic growth trajectory:

-Located on the western coast of South America, Peru boasts the sixth-largest economy in Latin America, with a GDP of around USD 240 billion in 2022 and a population of 34 million.
+Located on the western coast of South America, Peru boasts the sixth-largest economy in Latin America, with a GDP of over USD 250 billion and a population of 34 million.
 It is classified as an upper-middle-income economy by the World Bank, though GDP per capita is still below the Latin American average.
 Peru's economy experienced significant growth in the decade leading up to the pandemic, often exceeding 4% year on year.
 However, the economy saw a double-digit contraction in 2020, and eked out soft growth in 2022 and 2023 below the Latin America average, weighed on by socio-political instability.

 Free trade promoter: